revolunet/angular-google-analytics/README.md

   // Impacts all future calls for classic analytics (ga.js).
   Analytics.setCookieConfig();
 ```
-**Note:** Changing the cookie configuration after the AnalyticsProvider configuration only works for classic analytics (ga.js).
-This does not update the individual account objects used by universal analytics (analytics.js).
+**Note:** Changing the cookie configuration after the AnalyticsProvider configuration does not update the individual account objects used by universal analytics (analytics.js).
 If you want to change the account objects used by universal analytics those can be accessed through `Analytics.configuration.accounts`, but such modification to the accounts object is unsupported.

 ### Get URL
 ```js